romromov/pattern-builder-advanced/README.md

 ```
 Constructor became private making instantiation of Communication class possible through `Builder` only.
 At the same time, all fields became `final` making object immutable.
 Notice, that in `Builder` we pass
-required arguments to constructor ensuring the are set.
+required arguments to constructor ensuring that they are set.
 All the reset fields are set through setters
 following [Fluent Interface](https://martinfowler.com/bliki/FluentInterface.html) idiom.

 Check out possible client code.
 It is pretty straightforward, isn't it?